willgrigg/majestic-lime-89e69/src/pages/products/earrings3.md

 id: '1'
 description: >-
   I have been creating unique jewelry pieces for over 10 years, if you have a vision I would love to make it a reality.
-Place your order and i will email you to get talking on details.
+Place your order and I will email you to get talking on details.
 ---
 # Plant earrings